 Keep your Artist Shop fresh

 Consistently add fresh designs to your Artist Shop so that you’re appearing regularly near the top of the “New” section of Discover.
-The Discover section of Threadless is a spot that’s getting quite a bit of traffic and is definitely a key resource to take advantage of.
+The Discover section of Threadless is getting quite a bit of traffic and is definitely a key resource to take advantage of.
 Back in the day, to be on Threadless you had to win a challenge or have your design voted in.
 While this is still held in high regard (and we definitely encourage you to submit your work or try out a Challenge), now you can get discovered on Threadless using your Artist Shop.
 If your Shop is powered by Threadless, your newest designs and designs that lots of people are checking out will appear in the “New” or “Trending” sections (respectively) of the Discover feed.
 Plus, with the hi-5 feature where people can give your designs a little hi-5 (it’s basically the Instagram ‘like’ of Discover), you’ll want to add new designs from time to time.
 After all, the more hi-5s, the more appealing your designs look!

 Add tags to your designs